Court Case Shines Unexpected Spotlight on ‘Birthright Citizenship’

 That’s where IRLI comes in.
 It argues that notwithstanding how the court comes down on Fitisemanu’s challenge, the 14th Amendment has been read too broadly.
 It generally has been interpreted to apply to the children of illegal immigrants, tourists on vacation — any foreigner other than diplomats.

 The government in America Samoa has expressed concerns in court filings that the territory’s life and culture “would be jeopardized if subjected to scrutiny under the 14th Amendment.”

 Some scholars have challenged that notion of birthright citizenship over the years, and President Donald Trump raised the issue on the campaign trail out of concern that it acts as a magnet to illegal immigrants who use American-born babies to gain a foothold in the country.

-But the Supreme Court never has ruled directly on the issue.
-The closest it came was in 1898 when it ruled that the government could not bar a man named Wong Kim Ark from entering the United States under the Chinese Exclusion Act.
+But the Supreme Court has never ruled directly on the issue.
+The closest it came was in 1898, when it ruled that the government could not bar a man named Wong Kim Ark from entering the United States under the Chinese Exclusion Act.
 The justices ruled that the plaintiff, who was born in America to Chinese nationals, had traveled to China to visit his parents and then tried to return home.

 The IRLI argues that a proper reading of United States v.
 Wong Kim Ark and a case called Elk v.
 Wilkins 14 years earlier makes it clear that birthright citizenship applies more narrowly.

 “Both cases were decided by the same justice, Justice [Horace] Gray, and read carefully and properly, together stand for the following rule: If, and only if, one was born in the United States to a United States resident who, at that time, both had permission to be in the United States and owed direct and immediate allegiance to the United States, one is a United States citizen by virtue of the Citizenship Clause,” the IRLI brief states.